dssg/humanaifutures/README.md

  - [Human values matter: why value-sensitive design should be part of every UX designer’s toolkit](https://uxdesign.cc/human-values-matter-why-value-sensitive-design-should-be-part-of-every-ux-designers-toolkit-e53ffe7ec436)
  - [Value Sensitive Design and Information Systems](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.138.1155&rep=rep1&type=pdf)(Skim this reading)

-### Mar 1:	How do we figure out how to tell AI what it needs to do
+### Mar 1:	How do we figure out what AI we should build

 ### Mar 3:	How do we figure out how to tell AI what it needs to do